sreejaananthula/Receipt_Processor/README.md

 Docker: Install Docker to run the application within a container.

 ## Project Structure
-main.py: The main script to run the application. requirements.txt: Lists the Python dependencies.
+main.py: The main script to run the application. <br\>
+requirements.txt: Lists the Python dependencies.  <br\>
-Dockerfile: Contains instructions to build the Docker image.
+Dockerfile: Contains instructions to build the Docker image.  <br\>